mobiliabrus/tourbook/docs/2-tour.md

 dir:privacy
 ```

 I stayed in a mixed 6-beds dormitory where two girls and three guys slept.
-Marilyn is from Paris.
-She said she have been China for several months.

-Carl is another girl who comes from Germany.
+Carl is one girl who comes from Germany.
 A night, in the dormitory, I asked a stupid question to her.
 "Do you have s child?"
 "I'm only 19" She said.
 I was so awkward.
 After that day, since her packages is still in the room, she missed.
 We all didn't know where she went.
 I leaved a message on her bag.
 Days later I received her texts, she went to Sandakan.

+Marilyn from Paris is another.
+She said she have been China for several months.
 There're another two Chinese boys who are quite funny.
+One of them called "spinach".
+As there of us didn't know what is it in English, we had to hold Marilyn that his name is "vegetable".

-The next morning, they invited me to join their tour to a island.
+The next morning, when I was enjoying breakfast, vegetable came and invited me to join their tour to an island.
 I was so glad to join, for Marilyn was invited too.

 ### PULAU SAPI

-This island named 'sapi' which word sounds like 'stupid' in Chinese.
+This island named "sapi" which word sounds like 'stupid' in Chinese.
+We perfered "mermaid island", because Marilyn was one.

 ```<a-img>
 name:marilyn-2